julia-pollack/julia-pollack.github.io/about.md

 permalink: /about/
 ---

+This project is...
 Travelogue is a minimal, single-column Jekyll theme that provides an immersive read experience for your readers.

 ![Post](https://dl.dropboxusercontent.com/u/18322837/GitHub/Travelogue/Post.png)